 Robots Have Anxiety Too – Joel Ganucheau

-The exhibition’s art-making activities and interactives will focus on nurturing creative thinking and exploring design, engineering and technology of robotics.
+The exhibition’s art-making activities and interactives focus on nurturing creative thinking and exploring design, engineering and technology of robotics.

 This exhibition is scheduled for Thursday, July 1, 2021 – Sunday, Jan.
 2, 2022.

 Planned activities for children of all ages include:

 - The Robot Code

 Hands-on activities in the exhibition are created with science, technology, engineering, art and math (STEAM) concepts in mind.
 Also, classes, workshops, camps and guided tour experiences for school groups will be thematically aligned with the exhibition content.

 Exhibition content, expressed through interactives, art-making activities and didactic material that will cover topics including types and uses of robots, circuitry and coding, form and function, and famous robots.
 These topics will integrate science, engineering, history, and technology.

 Exhibition activities are aligned with Arizona K-12 Academic Standards for education.